nylander/Resample_fasta/README.md

 # Resample FASTA alignments

-- 12/12/2017 09:16:44 AM
+- Thu 15 Feb 2018 10:42:24 AM CET
 - Johan.Nylander@{nrm|nbis}.se

 ## Description

 Sample random columns from a set of aligned fasta formatted sequences.
-That is, sample positions in first sequence, then make sure to sample the same positions in all consequtive seuences as well.
+That is, sample positions in first sequence, then make sure to sample the same positions in all consecutive sequences as well.

 ## Compile